dataluscorp/browser/browser/components/touchbar/docs/index.rst

 Overview
 ~~~~~~~~

-Firefox's Touch Bar implementation is equal parts JavaScript and Cocoa
+Datalus's Touch Bar implementation is equal parts JavaScript and Cocoa
 (Objective-C++).
 The JavaScript code lives in ``browser/components/touchbar``
 and the Cocoa code lives in ``widget/cocoa``, mostly in ``nsTouchBar.mm``.
 The
 Cocoa code is a consumer of Apple's Touch Bar APIs and defines what types of